Best practices

 Maintaining brand image

-A creative maintenance page that aligns with the brand’s color scheme and voice ensures that even in maintenance mode, the brand image remains strong and coherent.
+A creative maintenance page that aligns with the brand’s style guide, color scheme and voice and stays consistent with other branded assets such as social media graphics, email signatures, and digital business cards, ensures that even in maintenance mode, the brand image remains strong and coherent.

 During website maintenance, various site elements may be non-functional.